dbfixtures/mirakuru/README.rst

 OutputExecutor
 ++++++++++++++

-OutputExecutor is the executor that starts the process, but does not report it as started, unless it receives specified marker/banner in process output.
+OutputExecutor starts a process and monitors its output for a specific text marker (banner).
+The process is not reported as started until this marker appears in the output.

 .. code-block:: python